zosky/bulbulian-web/src/pages/amira/index.md

 Born in Egypt, she became fascinated with the world at an early age.
-As one of the first female TaekwanDo black belts in the country, she mastered the patience needed to love 1 brilliant scientist <PersonBubble class=i person=roger />, & 2 *(slightly mad-scientist-flavoured)* children (<PersonBubble name=marc class=i />/<PersonBubble name=chris class=i />).
+As one of the first female TaekwanDo black belts in the country, she mastered the patience needed to love 1 brilliant scientist <PersonBubble class=i name=roger />, & 2 *(slightly mad-scientist-flavoured)* children (<PersonBubble name=marc class=i />/<PersonBubble name=chris class=i />).